-Our Philosophy for Compensation of Executives
+Our General Partner's Philosophy for Compensation of Executives

-Our General Partner.
 In general, our General Partner's philosophy for executive compensation is based on the premise that a significant portion of the executive's compensation should be incentive-based and that the base salary levels should be competitive in the marketplace for executive talent and abilities.
-Our General Partner also believes the incentives should be competitive in the marketplace and balanced between short and long-term performance.
-Our General Partner believes this balance is achieved by the payment of annual discretionary cash bonuses and grants of restricted unit awards.
-Our General Partner believes the performance of our operating subsidiaries and the contribution of our management toward the achievement of the financial targets and other goals of those subsidiaries should be considered in determining annual discretionary cash bonuses.

-ETP GP Entities.
-The ETP GP Entities also believe that a significant portion of their executives' compensation should be incentive-based and have instituted an annual discretionary cash bonus that considers the achievement of the Partnership's financial performance objectives for a fiscal year set at the beginning of such fiscal year, and the annual grant of restricted unit awards under ETP's equity incentive plans, which are intended to provide a longer term incentive to their key employees to focus their efforts to increase the market price of ETP's publicly traded units and to increase the cash distribution ETP pays to its Unitholders.
-Since 2008, ETP's equity awards have been primarily in the form of restricted unit awards that vest over a specified time period, with substantially all of these types of unit awards vesting over a five-year period at 20% per year based on continued employment through each specified vesting date.
-The ETP GP Entities believe that these equity-based incentive arrangements are important in attracting and retaining executive officers and key employees as well as motivating these individuals to achieve ETP's business objectives.
-The equity-based compensation reflects the importance ETP places on aligning the interests of the executive officers with those of ETP's Unitholders.
+Our General Partner also believes the incentives should be competitive in the market place and balanced between short and long-term performance.
+Our General Partner believes this balance is achieved by (i) the payment of annual discretionary cash bonuses that consider the achievement of the Partnership's financial performance objectives for a fiscal year set at the beginning of such fiscal year, and the individual contributions of our named executive officers to the success of the Partnership and (ii) the annual grant of restricted unit awards under our equity incentive plans, which are intended to provide a longer term incentive to our key employees to focus their efforts to increase the market price of our publicly traded units and to increase the cash distribution we pay to our Unitholders.
+Since 2008, our equity awards have primarily been in the form of restricted unit awards that vest over a specified time period, with substantially all of these types of unit awards vesting over a five-year period at 20% per year based on continued employment through each specified vesting date.
+Our General Partner believes that these equity-based incentive arrangements are important in attracting and retaining our executive officers and key employees as well as motivating these individuals to achieve our business objectives.
+The equity-based compensation also reflects the importance we place on aligning the interests of the executive officers with those of our Unitholders.